NeasterDev/blog-frontend/README.md

 ## Installation

-To install run `cd frontend && npm i`
+To install run `npm i`

 ## Usage

+For this app to work locally, you will also need the blog backend api available at https://github.com/NeasterDev/blog-app-backend-api
-To run the application first, run the BlogApplication.java file to start the backend.
+To run the application, first, run the BlogApplication.java file to start the backend.
 Second, cd into frontend and run `npm start` this will open the application.

 ## License